wsoula/notes/keep-austin-agile-2014/slides.md

 * Opensource and easy to add new plugins to
     * I am an active contributor
-    * Learn git and rewriting history
+    * Learn Git, Gerrit and rewriting history
-    * Get introduced to Gerrit
 * Macros for common tasks
     * pull in common macro file
     * multiple jobs per file